tarunngidwani/employee_db_beta_app/README.md

         - Creates the required databases, tables, and populates it with the specified seed data

 * How to run the test suite
+    - `rails test:models`
+        - Runs all the unit tests for the models of the application

+    - `rails test:controllers`
+        - Runs all the functional tests for the controllers of the application

+    - `rails test`
+        - Runs the complete suite of tests for the application

 * Starting the application